AIS-Bonn/TopiCo/README.md

 <img align="center" src="TopiCo_with_subtitle.png" width="600">

 # TopiCo - Time-optimal Trajectory Generation and Control
-**TopiCo** generates time-optimal second- and third order trajectories from arbitrary start- to arbitrary target states.
-The trajectories respect per-axis constraints on minimum and maximum velocity, acceleration and jerk.
-Individual axes can be coupled by synchronizing the total time of each trajectory.
-Since the method is very fast (<<1ms per axis per trajectory), it can be used in closed loop even for fast systems.
-With the ability to predict the target state, trajectories end in an optimal interception point when the waypoint is non-stationary.
+**TopiCo** efficiently (<<1ms per axis per trajectory) generates smooth, dynamically feasible, time-optimal, third-order trajectories from arbitrary start- to arbitrary target-states.
+Trajectories comply with asymmetric state- and input constraints and successfully handle initial states that lie outside of the allowed state space.
+Trajectories for an arbitrary number of axes are generated simultaneously, and three different approaches can temporally synchronize them.
+TopiCo can also target partially defined target states, exploiting the undefined degrees of freedom to speed up the trajectory.
+Synchronized trajectories targeting incompletely defined target states either maximize or minimize the free degrees of freedom.
+TopiCo can estimate and actively compensate global acceleration biases, thus enhancing the disturbance rejection capabilities.
+Besides third-order trajectories, TopiCo can also generate second- and first-order trajectories.
+TopiCo also generates interception trajectories targeting dynamic waypoints.

-The method has been successfully used as model predictive controller on different micro aerial vehicles, in different research projects and robotic competitions.
+TopiCo has been successfully used as model predictive controller on different micro aerial vehicles, in different research projects and robotic competitions.

 <img src="example.png" width="1000">